smejkka3/fileSystem/README.md

 # fileSystem
-Implementation of termnial fileSystem in C++
+Implementation of terminal fileSystem in C++